The Nikon D850: Still a Great Camera Choice in 2023Apr 14, 2022

 The Nikon D850 was released in 2017 and quickly became a favourite of photographers everywhere.
-It is still a great camera choice in 2022, thanks to its amazing features and capabilities.
-In this blog post, we will discuss why the Nikon D850 is still a top pick for photographers (and me), even after 5 years on the market!
+It is still a great camera choice today, thanks to its amazing features and capabilities.
+In this blog post, we will discuss why the Nikon D850 is still a top pick for photographers (and me), even after over 5 years on the market!

 The Nikon D850 is a full-frame DSLR camera that offers excellent image quality, great performance, and a wide range of features.